-To deploy a site to a Nexus Site repository, you will need to configure the project’s distribution management settings, add site deployment information, and then update your Maven settings to include the appropriate credentials for Nexus.
+To deploy a site to a Site repository, you will need to configure the project’s distribution management settings, add site deployment information, and then update your Maven settings to include the appropriate credentials for the repository manager.

 Add the following section to sample-site/pom.xml before the dependencies element.
 This section will tell Maven where to publish the Maven-generated project website:

 <distributionManagement> <site> <id>nexus</id> <url>dav:http://localhost:8081/nexus/content/sites/site/</url> </site> </distributionManagement>

 The URL in the distribution management does not change with the project versions automatically, which means that any redeployment overwrites old content and potentially leaves old stale files behind.
 To have a new deployment directory for each version, change the URL to a parameterized setup or a hardcoded specific URL for your project version.

 If you combine this approach with a redirector or a static page that links to the different copies of your site, you can e.g., maintain separate sites hosting your javadoc and other documentation for different releases of your software.

-The dav protocol used by for deployment to Nexus requires that you add the implementing library as a dependency to the Maven site plugin configuration.
+The dav protocol used by for deployment to the repository manager requires that you add the implementing library as a dependency to the Maven site plugin configuration.

 Configuring Version 3.4 of the Maven Site Plugin with DAV support.